 The cornerstone of liability-driven investing (LDI) is to hedge assets against interest rate rises and inflation.
 But how effective are such strategies when both

 factors change rapidly at the same time?
 Is there any point in hedging against a falling discount rate?
-And is does LDI still have a role to play in DB schemes.
+All this raises the question, does LDI still have a role to play in DB schemes’ portfolios?

 Love it or loathe it

 There are few topics as contested in pensions as the merit of focusing on the value of liabilities when managing assets.
 Advocates argue that it can be